HOLIDAY IN THE SUN

 “We don’t have paper, Mrs. Loewe,” informed her the receptionist.

 “The papyrus,” smiled again the receptionist.

-“Oh, right, I’ve completely forgotten I’m in Egypt,” now it was Kate’s turn to smile.
+“Oh, right, I’ve completely forgotten I’m in Egypt,” she said, smiling.

 “It’s all right.”

 “Well, thank you!” said surprised Kate.
-I guess the Egyptians still acknowledge some old legislation, she thought to herself as she called David to bring the baggage in the room.
+I guess the Egyptians still acknowledge some old legislation, she thought to herself as she called David to bring the baggage to their room.